-Healthcare fragmentation has been hypothesized to contribute to many of the healthcare system's ills, and shown to contribute to higher healthcare spending.
-However, in this case, fragmentation's effect on dangerous opioid prescribing is theoretically ambiguous.
-On the one hand, less coordination could lead to risky prescriptions of opioids alongside interacting medications.
-On the other hand, more providers treating a patient could imply more specialized care or increase the probability that one catches an inappropriate prescription.
-To address concerns about unobserved patient-level factors in cross-sectional analyses, we examined individuals who experienced variation in fragmentation as a result of a move across regions.
+Fragmentation has been blamed for many of the healthcare system's ills.
+However, fragmentation's effect on dangerous opioid prescribing is theoretically ambiguous.
+Less coordination could lead to risky prescriptions of opioids alongside interacting medications, but more providers treating a patient could increase the probability that one catches an inappropriate prescription.
+To address concerns about unobserved patient-level factors, our identification strategy examined individuals who experienced variation in fragmentation as a result of a move across regions.
 We find that the effect of fragmentation on opioid prescribing is small in magnitude and statistically insignificant.
 We can rule out moderately-sized positive or negative impacts of fragmentation (measured in a variety of ways) on dangerous prescribing.